AlatiphA/alatipha-faq-widget/README.md

 Replace your-username with your GitHub username.

 ---

-Option 2: Inject with JavaScript (Script loader)
+### Option 2: Inject with JavaScript (Script loader)

+Paste this inside your website's HTML:

 Paste this at the end of your page (e.g., Blogger, WordPress):